lairdshaw/OP-can-close-thread/README.md

 ## About OP Can Close Thread

 OP Can Close Thread is a plugin for [MyBB](https://mybb.com/) 1.8.
 It allows the authors of threads (aka original posters aka OPs) to close and reopen their own threads to new replies in forums stipulated in the plugin's ACP settings.
-Thread authors do not need to be a moderator to close their own threads in those forums.
+Thread authors do not need to be a moderator to close/reopen their own threads in those forums, however, they may not reopen any of their own threads which were closed by a moderator.

 ## Requirements